holywtforg/main-website/README.md

-The source code for the gheo.me website.
+The source code for the holy.wtf website.